 You may notice a significant difference in total cost in favor of the 3 month term, however, the shorter-term source has the highest APR of all of these options.
 The significantly higher daily payment required by a shorter term results in a higher annual percentage rate.
 If you can afford the payment, great, but not everyone can.

 4. Weigh out the benefits of fixed rates vs. variable rates

 If approved for a loan, you’re not just going to be paying back the loan amount, rather you will be responsible for paying back the amount borrowed plus interest or a fixed cost.
-The interest rate or factor rate (fixed cost) may be based on a variety of potential factors like your sales history, how long you’ve been in business, any debt your restaurant has, and more.
-Interest rates can either be fixed rate – meaning they do not fluctuate during the life of the loan – or variable rate – meaning the interest rate can fluctuate throughout the life of the loan.
+The interest rate or factor rate (fixed cost) may be based on a variety of potential factors like your sales history, personal credit score, how long you’ve been in business, any debt your restaurant has, and more.
+Interest rates can either be fixed rate – meaning they do not fluctuate during the life of the loan – or variable rate – meaning the interest rate can fluctuate throughout the life of the loan based on economic conditions.

 When comparing business financing options that have an interest rate, you’ll want to consider whether fixed rate or variable rate interest payments are more affordable.

 As defined by Investopedia, collateral is “an asset that a lender accepts as security for a loan.
 If the borrower defaults on the loan payments, the lender can seize the collateral and resell it to recoup the losses.”